abapGit/abapGit/docs/ref-dot-abapgit.md

 # Description

+## Location
+The `.abapgit.xml` file must be located in the root folder of the git repository.

 ## Master Language

 The language in which all documentation and dictionary elements texts will be created.
 Follows SAP `sy-langu` values.
+Note that this implies that all objects in a repository will/should have the same master language.

 ## Starting Folder